columbusjs/columbusjs.github.io/_posts/2019-01-16-joe-emison-the-future-is-all-front-end.markdown

 ---
 date: 2019-01-16 19:30:00
 layout: post
-title: "The Future is All Front End"
+title: "🎤 The Future is All Front End"
 speaker: "Joe Emison"
 ---